5-day Wilderness First Responder Certification

 Health insurance is required to participate in this program.

-The Wilderness First Responder workshop is hosted at ADK’s Wiezel Trails Cabin, located at 1002 Adirondack Loj Road, Lake Placid, NY 12946.
+The Wilderness First Responder course is hosted at ADK’s Wiezel Trails Cabin, located at 1002 Adirondack Loj Road, Lake Placid, NY 12946.
 This is an intensive five-day workshop that will teach students how to deal with medical emergencies when they are miles from help and dialing 911 is not an option.
 Wilderness First Responder (WFR) is the ideal medical training for outdoor educators, guides, SAR team members, and others who work or play in remote areas.
 The curriculum is comprehensive, yet practical.
 It includes the essential principles and skills required to manage medical problems in isolated and extreme environments.
 Class time will be spent both inside and outside in the rain, sunshine, or snow.
 Please be prepared for wintery conditions.
 Good physical condition, proper clothing, and proper equipment are a must.

 Wilderness Medical Associates (WMA) has been teaching wilderness medicine courses throughout the country for over a decade and is recognized nationwide as a leader in the field of wilderness first aid.
 All WMA instructors have substantial experience in emergency medicine, backcountry trekking, and teaching.